Diffusion Bridge Mixture Transports, Schr\"odinger Bridge Problems and Generative Modeling: Applications

-For each of the considered models and their 26 parameter states (checkpoints), generating $5.000$ samples from either the SGM or the BDBM model using the Euler scheme with a discretization interval $Δt = 10^{-4}$ necessitates approximately one day of computation on the NVIDIA RTX 3090 GPU utilized in this experiment.
+For each of the considered models and their 26 parameter states (checkpoints, at intervals of $50,000$ SGD steps), generating $5,000$ samples from either the SGM or the BDBM model using the Euler scheme with a discretization interval $Δt = 10^{-4}$ necessitates approximately one day of computation on the NVIDIA RTX 3090 GPU utilized in this experiment.
 With the same discretization interval, the predictor-corrector scheme of \citet{song2021scorebased} demands twice the computation time.
-Consequently, our analysis is restricted to the Euler scheme and a single ``optimal'' checkpoint is selected for both the SGM and BDBM models based on the findings of \cref{fig:generative_fid}.
-For the BDBM model, we opt for the model trained for $250.000$ steps, while for the SGM model we select the model trained for $1.200.000$ steps, which aligns with the checkpoint chosen in \citet{song2021scorebased}.
-Subsequently, we calculate the FID values corresponding to $Δt = 1/25, 1/100, 1/000$, obtaining $93.7, 14.0, 12.1$ for the BDBM model and $420.3, 18.3, 12.0$ for the SGM model, respectively.
+As such, we have chosen to circumvent the intensive computations required to identify an ``optimal'' checkpoint through grid-search across parameter states using the predictor-corrector scheme and $Δt = 10^{-4}$, as is done in \citet{song2021scorebased}.
+Our analysis is instead confined to the Euler scheme and a single ``optimal'' checkpoint is selected for both the SGM and BDBM models relying on the findings of \cref{fig:generative_fid}.
+For the BDBM model, we opt for the model trained for $250,000$ steps, while for the SGM model we select the model trained for $1,200,000$ steps, which aligns with the checkpoint chosen in \citet{song2021scorebased}.
+Subsequently, we calculate the FID values corresponding to $Δt = 1/25, 1/100, 1/1000$, obtaining $93.7, 14.0, 12.1$ for the BDBM model and $420.3, 18.3, 12.0$ for the SGM model, respectively.
 Corresponding randomly selected samples are shown in \cref{fig:generative_grid} and contrasted with the first $16$ CIFAR-10 training samples.
 Although the visual quality of the SGM and BDBM models is comparable at finer discretization steps, the BDBM model retains superior visual quality as the discretization interval increases.